CBD oil under the tongue

 25 - 45 minutes

-Eating CBD is the least effective way to take it
+Eating CBD is the least efficient method

 If you swallow CBD, it travels through your digestive system and your body automatically starts to break it down.
 This process can be slowed down by mixing the active ingredients with other substances such as fat or using an MCT oil carrier, but the difference is relatively small.